Load an example preset

 - Hour angle: —

-Solar altitude (displayed) is "geometric altitude + refraction correction amount". *This column is a supplement for study purposes.
+Displayed solar altitude is geometric altitude plus the refraction correction.
+This note is for study purposes.

 Astronomy tools